 Direct tension indicators (DTI) are equivalent to ‘load indicating washers’ and system HRC is effectively the same as Tension Control Bolts (TCBs).

-System HR assemblies are available in thread sizes M12 to M36 inclusive, with property class 8.8 or 10.9.
+System HR assemblies are available in M12 to M36 diameter in property class 8.8 or 10.9.
 Generally, property class 8.8 sizes M24 and M30 are used in bridgework; these are readily available.
-HR bolts manufactured in the UK are usually only available in K0 class (see later section on Installation of preloaded bolts for discussion of K class).
+System HRC (or TCBs) are available from M12 to M36 in property class 10.9 only, and sizes M24 and M30 are readily available for bridgework.
+Both HR and HRC are usually supplied in the UK as k-class K0 only (no specific k factor or torque value required).
+See later section on Installation of preloaded bolts for discussion of k-class).

-BS EN 14399 does include a Part for countersunk preloaded bolts but these should not normally be used, except where a flush finish is essential for functional (not aesthetic) reasons.
+Countersunk head preloaded bolts are available as system HR and HRC (or TCBs) but these should not normally be used, except where a flush finish is essential for functional (not aesthetic) reasons.

 Slip-resistant connections depend for their performance on the tightening of preloaded bolts to a specified minimum preload and a friction coefficient for the faying (interface) surfaces.
 The level of preload in a bolt is governed by three things: